-Michigan has an estimated 134 ghost towns.
+There are an estimated 134 ghost towns in Michigan.
 The current list of ghost towns is unfinished as information is still being gathered on the state and towns that created it.
 As more knowledge is gained, the list may continue to grow.

 Even before joining the other twenty-five states, Michigan had communities, settlements, and villages.
 The oldest town in Michigan is Sault Ste.
 Marie was founded in 1668 by French missionaries.
 Not only is this the oldest town in Michigan, but it is also the third oldest town in the United States.

 Located on the Big Bay de Noc is the historic ghost town of Fayette, Michigan.
 Fayette is now part of the Fayette Historic National Park, but the town was an industrial community known for manufacturing charcoal pig iron during its prime days.
 A visit to the national park will offer an opportunity to travel back in time and see what life was like in the late 1800s as visitors walk through Fayette’s living museum.